A2-NieR/c19_vaccine_trial_tracker/README.md

 <br>

-This tool was build to get a quick overview of clinical trials of current vaccines for Covid-19.
+This tool was built to get a quick overview of clinical trials of current vaccines for Covid-19.

 Data is gathered from [clinicaltrials.gov](https://www.clinicaltrials.gov) using their API.